 A: Yes!
-If you are admitted to the course, you will then be asked to either pay a fee that is adjusted for your cost of living or you have the option of waiving the payment.
+If you are admitted to the course, you will then be asked to either pay a fee that is adjusted for your cost of living or have the option of waiving the payment.
 We will ask you to explain the reason for the waiver, but we will not deny your request.
 We do ask people who can pay to please pay though.
-We use practically all of the money to fund your teaching assistants as the other staff of CMA are volunteers.
+We use practically all of the money to fund your teaching assistants as the other staff of Climatematch Academy are volunteers.

 Q: Can I directly pay by invoice via university?

-Due to the complexity of processing payment and overseas transfers, technical details of linking wire transfer payments to your account, and delays in university payment processing, we cannot accommodate requests to pay by direct invoice to your university.
+Due to the complexity of processing payment and overseas transfers, the technical details of linking wire transfer payments to your account, and delays in university payment processing, we cannot accommodate requests to pay by direct invoice to your university.
 Please pay your fee by credit card in your student portal.
 You will receive a receipt.
 You can ask your supervisor, university, or company to reimburse you according to your local policies.

 Q: What if I drop out of the academy?

 Dropping out of the academy makes it harder for your pod to work well because there will only be a small number of people at the start of the academy.
 You will also not receive your certificate of completion and may not be selected to participate in future Climatematch programs.
-Of course we understand that unforeseen circumstances can arise and will accommodate those as needed, but please do plan to stay through to the end.
+Of course, we understand that unforeseen circumstances can arise and will accommodate those as needed, but please do plan to stay through to the end.

 Q: What if I can't attend the whole school?